How To Identify and Report Scams on Upwork in 2026

 - Safeguard your Upwork account information

-- Familiarize yourself with Upwork’s Terms of Use and Trust and Safety policies
+- Familiarize yourself with Upwork’s Terms of Service and Trust and Safety policies

 - Let us know immediately if your account is compromised

-Finally, remember that while you’re keeping an eye out for scams, so are we.
+Finally, remember that while you’re keeping an eye out for scams on Upwork, so are we.
 Our Trust and Safety team is hard at work to keep bad actors off of the platform.
 Together, we can keep Upwork a safe place to conduct business online.